kikitux/HelloWorld/README.md

 This example include a `Vagrantfile` that will setup a linux VM using Vagrant

-In this example, the script will create a temp dir, and compile and run the code in the virtual machine
+In this example, the script will create a temp dir inside the VM, and compile and run the code in the virtual machine

-At this moment, this is hardcoded to `./HelloWorld`
+At this moment, this is hardcoded to run `./HelloWorld`

+First run, do `vagrant up`

-After code mofification, you can trigger a new run with:
+After code modification, you can trigger a new run with:

 `vagrant provision --provision-with code`